TE-N-ElvenWang/connectedhomeip/docs/guides/nxp_imx8m_linux_examples.md

 ## Building

-Before building the CHIP Linux Lighting Example, the Yocto source code released by NXP needs to be downloaded, then the Yocto SDK and the EVK Linux SD card image need to be generated.
+Before building the CHIP Linux Examples, the Yocto source code released by NXP needs to be downloaded, then the Yocto SDK and the EVK Linux SD card image need to be generated.

 -   Download the Yocto source code and generate the Yocto SDK and the SD card image

-    The Yocto source code is maintained with with a repo manifest, the tool `repo` is used to download the source code.
+    The Yocto source code is maintained with a repo manifest, the tool `repo` is used to download the source code.

     This document is tested with the i.MX Yocto 5.10.35_2.0.0 release.
 Run the